BaroudLab/napari-griottes/README.md

 ### Starting with Segmented cells

-1. Open sample data: File / Open Sample / napari-griottes1 / Zebrafish 2D with labels
+1. Open sample data: File / Open Sample / napari-griottes / Zebrafish 2D with labels
 2. Select the top layer and covert it to labels (right click - Convert to labels)
 3. Run the plugin once to get the centers of labels
 4. Run the plugin twice to get the connections